Installation

 do git clone https://gitlab.dune-project.org/core/dune-$module.git --branch v2.9.1

-do ./dune-common/bin/dunecontrol --only=dune-$module cmake -DCMAKE_DISABLE_FIND_PACKAGE_MPI=1
+./dune-common/bin/dunecontrol --only=dune-$module cmake -DCMAKE_DISABLE_FIND_PACKAGE_MPI=1

 ./dune-common/bin/dunecontrol --only=dune-$module make -j5